GeekTrainer/learn-vue/m08-components-props/includes/3-props.md

 })
 ```

-Back in our **index.html** file we are going to add the shorthand for `v-bind` to our `component` to ensure that we can reactively receive the new value of `berth` if that property is updated within the application.
+Back in our **index.html** file we are going to add the shorthand for `v-bind` to our `component` to ensure that we will reactively receive the new value of `berth` if that property is updated within our application.

 ```html
 ...